Wall makes Houston debut, Rockets beat Kings 122-119

 Late in the fourth, Wall found James Harden in transition for a deep 3-pointer that gave Houston a one-point lead.
 The two celebrated with a high-five at midcourt.

+“It was cool,” said Wall, who cited the 735 days since his last game in postgame interviews.
+“It was great to get our first win.
+My job is to help James as much as possible and to try and make it easier for him.”

 Sacramento cut Houston’s lead to 118-117 with 22.4 seconds remaining on Tyrese Haliburton’s 3-pointer, but Harden answered with two free throws.
-Sacramento missed two close 3s in the final seconds and Houston held on.
+Sacramento missed two close 3s in the final seconds.

 The Rockets were playing their first game with Wall, DeMarcus Cousins and Eric Gordon, who missed the first two games due to COVID-19 health and safety protocols.
 Houston’s scheduled opener on Dec.
 23 against Oklahoma City after COVID-19 quarantine protocols depleted the roster below the eight players required by the NBA to play a game.